firebolt-db/godocs/docs/sql_reference/commands/data-management/copy.md

 # COPY
 {: .no_toc}

-Copies data between a file and a table.
+Copies data from S3 to firebolt table.

 * Topic ToC
 {:toc}